Friday, December 31, 2010

 The most common misconception about preservatives is that they are all dangerous!
 This is not the case.
 Whilst, as with any chemical, there are risks involved in their use, these risks are extremely low.
 Preservatives tend to be a special case because they are used to kill (microbial) cells.
 This mean that they have some potential to damage any living cell.
 For this reason, preservatives are very tightly regulated in the European Union, and there is a relatively short list of ones that are permitted for use in cosmetics.
 All these permitted preservatives have been very carefully evaluated for safety by a group of independent experts appointed by the EU Commission.
 These preservatives are also the ones most frequently used in the USA.
 Only a very tiny proportion of the population are unfortunate enough to develop any sort of skin reaction to preservatives.

-lated to breast cancer?
+Are parabens related to breast cancer?

 There is absolutely no evidence of any connection between parabens and breast cancer.
 I could give an extremely long and boring explanation in excessive detail as to why this is the case, but it is much easier just to state that none of the leading breast cancer research organizations accept any link - and you can check this out, as they all have statements about parabens on their web sites!
 And you are unlikely to accuse these organizations of bias!